wargio/Asus-e200ha/README.md

 Asus E200HA Custom Kernel for Arch Linux
 ========================================

-# Looks like the latest 5.x kernels now supports the audio of this machine.
+# Looks like the latest arch 5.x kernels now supports the audio of this machine, so this repo is deprecated.

 Big thanks to all the internet community